 In a world where dark “coffee” wood tones are taking over the budget market, I’d like to propose a warmer and brighter alternative.
 Warmer wood tones can create a more contemporary look, and serve as an extension of the outdoors inside if done properly.
 To achieve a similar look, I suggest considering maple, white oak, redwood, or teak over coffee colored veneers.
-There are also several other great options for warmer wood tones, especially if the wood is sourced internationally.
+There are also several other great options for warmer wood tones, especially if you consider sourcing the wood internationally.

 Here are a few of my favorite designs showcasing warmer wood architectural features.
 I really love the contemporary feel!
 I promise these bright wood tones will leave you feeling upbeat and inspired.